mogu-lab/probabilistic-foundations-of-ml/_sources/hw-instructions.md

 3. Navigate to the course's Gradescope and submit it there.

 **Checking.** Check to make sure that, in your *Gradescope* submission,
 1. The `.ipynb` is rendered by Gradescope, and that it's not "too big" to be shown.
-If it's too big to be previewed, try:
-  * Compressing the images you added as per the instructions below
-  * Decreasing the number in `plt.rcParams['figure.dpi'] = 100` at the top of your notebook, e.g. to 50.
+If it's too big to be previewed, try compressing the images (see instructions below), and/or decreasing the number in `plt.rcParams['figure.dpi'] = 100` at the top of your notebook, e.g. to 50.
 2. All cells have been run and their output is visible.
 3. All images you included are showing.